Florentia Sale

-Florentia Sale (née Wynch; 13 August 1790 – 6 July 1853) was an Englishwoman who travelled the world while married to her husband, Sir Robert Henry Sale, a British army officer.
+Florentia Sale, Lady Sale (née Wynch; 13 August 1790 – 6 July 1853) was an Englishwoman who travelled the world while married to her husband, Sir Robert Henry Sale, a British army officer.
 She was dubbed "the Grenadier in Petticoats" for her travels with the army, which took her to regions such as Mauritius, Burma, Afghanistan, India, and various other areas under the control of the British Empire.

 Early life

 Florentia Wynch was born on 13 August 1790, in Madras, during Company rule in India, the daughter of George Wynch, a member of the civil service.
 George's father Alexander Wynch was the Governor of Madras for a time during the 1770s.
 It is possible she is named after her paternal grandmother, Florentia Craddock, wife of Alexander.
 She was raised by her uncles and received a good education as a child.

 Marriage and adult life

-In 1809, Wynch married Sir Robert Henry Sale of the British Army.
-She accompanied him on his numerous postings, raising their children while he fought.
-The couple's first child, daughter Mary Harriet, was born a year after their marriage, on 17 February 1810 in Walajabad.
-By the time of the birth of her second child, she had moved to Mauritius, where Sale was stationed; George Henry was born in 1811 in Port Louis, Mauritius.
-Five of the couple's other children were born in Port Louis too, the last being in 1818.
-On 1 October 1820, she bore her eighth child, Henrietta Sarah, in Montluel, France.
-Her last child, Alexandrina was born nearly three years later, on 2 January 1823 in Calcutta, India.
-All her children married into families with associations with India including Bruere, Holmes, Dysart, Hill and Brind.